rabbibotton/clog-composer/README.md

 it will run on almost any OS and any device.

-The Composer is part of CLOG's Common Lisp tool suite however much of the system will assist any project in any language.
+The Composer is part of CLOG's Common Lisp tool suite however much of the system will assist any project in any language and not only software projects.

-Components:
+Ideas for Components:

 1. Team communications
+  a.
+Chat
+  b.
+Podeum for ideas
+  c.
+Innovation tournaments
+  d.
+Manager/Sponsor Adopter Market - show off ideas to get buy in
+  e.
+Assist board - praises for team efforts
+  f.
+Teach It Forum - area focused on training each other
+  g.
+Progress Monitor
+  h.
+Challanger board for team games
+  i.
+Success board - things overcome
-2. Artifact database
+2. Artifact database (graphics, code, documents)
 3. Prodictivity Hub
   a.
 Capture ideas
   b.
 Delegate ideas